dasmith/stanford-corenlp-python/README.md

 It requires [pexpect](http://www.noah.org/wiki/pexpect) and (optionally) [unidecode](http://pypi.python.org/pypi/Unidecode) to handle non-ASCII text.
 This script includes and uses code from [jsonrpc](http://www.simple-is-better.org/rpc/) and [python-progressbar](http://code.google.com/p/python-progressbar/).

-This is a simple script I created after having problems using other Python wrappers to Stanford's dependency parser.
-First the JPypes approach used in [stanford-parser-python](http://projects.csail.mit.edu/spatial/Stanford_Parser) had trouble initializing a JVM on two separate computers.
-Next, I discovered I could not use a
-[Jython solution](http://blog.gnucom.cc/2010/using-the-stanford-parser-with-jython/) because the Python modules I needed did not work in Jython.

 It runs the Stanford CoreNLP jar in a separate process, communicates with the java process using its command-line interface, and makes assumptions about the output of the parser in order to parse it into a Python dict object and transfer it using JSON.
 The parser will break if the output changes significantly, but it has been tested on **Core NLP tools version 1.3.1** released 2012-04-09.

 ## Download and Usage